Mária Telkes: Dover Sun House

 In 1948, Telkes started working on the Dover Sun House; she teamed up with architect Eleanor Raymond, with the project financed by philanthropist and sculptor Amelia Peabody.
-The system was designed so that Glauber's salt would melt in the sun, trap the heat and then release it as it cooled and hardened.
+The system was designed so that Glauber's salt would melt in the sun, trap the heat, and then release it as it cooled and hardened.

 The system worked with the sunlight passing through glass windows, which would heat the air inside the glass.
 This heated air then passed through a metal sheet into another air space.
 From there, fans moved the air to a storage compartment filled with the salt (sodium sulfate).
 These compartments were in between the walls, heating the house as the salt cooled.

 For the first two years the house was successful, receiving tremendous publicity and drawing crowds of visitors.
 Popular Science hailed it as perhaps more important, scientifically, than the atom bomb.
-By the third winter, there were problems with the Glauber’s salt: it had stratified into layers of liquid and solid, and its containers were corroded and leaking.
+By the third winter, there were problems with the Glauber's salt: it had stratified into layers of liquid and solid, and its containers were corroded and leaking.
 The owners removed the solar heating system from their house, replacing it with an oil furnace.
+In 1950, Telkes and Raymond discussed the house at the MIT symposium of Space Heating with Solar Energy, where they explained how this experiment was also a stepping stone for future solar heated homes.

-In 1953 George Russell Harrison, Dean of Science at MIT, called for a review of the solar fund at MIT, due to concerns about its lack of productivity.
+In 1953 George Russell Harrison, dean of science at MIT, called for a review of the solar fund at MIT, due to concerns about its lack of productivity.
 The resulting report tended to promote Hottel's views and disparaged both Cabot and Telkes.
 Telkes was fired by MIT in 1953 after the report came out.

+Another solar house was built in Princeton NJ using the solar energy and thermal storage system developed by Telkes.